LOAM on Inclusion

 On the regional level, the LOAM team wants to make the church aware of the Baltimore-Washington Area Reconciling United Methodists (BWARM).
 Organized in 2004, BWARM seeks to affirm lesbian, gay, bisexual, and transgender (LGBT) people

 and ensure the full participation of people of all sexual orientations and gender identities in the ministry and life of the United Methodist Church.
 Made up of LGBT and straight people, BWARM members come from United Methodist churches across the Baltimore-Washington Conference.
 Some are members of reconciling congregations, but many are not.
-BWARM meets quarterly, currently via Zoom.
+BWARM meets quarterly, currently via Zoom or in person.
 Anyone interested in helping Faith and the greater UMC be more reconciling and inclusive would enjoy and be inspired by these quarterly meetings.
-Click on the link above for more information about BWARM, the quarterly meetings and to join the BWARM email list.
+Go to BWARM's Facebook page for more information and the schedule for quarterly meetings and here to join the BWARM email list.